survivejs/webpack-book/manuscript/advanced_techniques/03_configuring_react.md

 ### Setting Up the Application

 Compared to the earlier implementation, the basic idea is the same on application side.
-This time, however, something known as `AppContainer` provided by *react-hot-loader* has to be used.
+This time, however, `AppContainer` provided by *react-hot-loader* has to be used.
 It performs the patching during development.
 To attach it to the application, adjust as follows:

 **app/index.js**